microsoft/aerial_wildlife_detection/doc/custom_model.md

                             done=idx,
                             total=len(data))
 ```
 Note that `done` and `total` need to be present if the progress bar is to be filled only partially.
-Values need to be integers, but the maximum is not limited to 100 (e.g., you can set it to the total number of images).
+Values need to be integers, but the maximum is not limited to 100 (_e.g._, you can set it to the total number of images).

 `state` may take one of the following values:
 * `PROGRESS`: This shows a partially filled progress bar; requires the `done` and `total` values to be set in the `meta` argument.